Bharat Forge: Kalyani Rafael Advanced Systems

+In 2024, KSSL reported a record export of 100 artillery guns to foreign countries including Armenia and an unnamed Middle Eastern country as part of a $155 million contract for 155 mm guns in 2022.
+The products that were exported includes towed guns, such as the Bharat-52 and Advanced Towed Artillery Gun System (ATAGS) along with mounted MArG system and ultra-light howitzers.
+As of February 2025, the subsidiary has an order book of $600 million.
+KSSL also signed a Letter of Intent with AM General for the supply of artillery cannons to support the latter's development of a range of 105 mm and 155 mm calibre next-generation artillery guns.

 Sharp India

 Kalyani Telecommunications & Electronics Pvt.
 Ltd. was incorporated on 5 July 1985 by Bharat Forge.
 The company manufactured black and white and colour television sets, and videocassette recorders under the brand name Optonica.
 It became a public limited company on 20 September 1985.
 The company was renamed Kalyani Sharp India Ltd. on 2 May 1986.
 Japan's Sharp Corporation acquired a 40% stake in Kalyani Sharp India Ltd. in 1990.
 The company was renamed Sharp India Ltd. in 2005.

 Former subsidiaries

 Alstom Bharat Forge Power

 Alstom Bharat Forge Power Limited was a joint venture with French company Alstom.
 Originally, Alstom held a 51% stake and Bharat Forge held the remaining 49%.
 Alstom's shares were acquired by American conglomerate General Electric on 25 November 2015 as part of its global acquisition of Alstom's energy business.
 Alstom Bharat Forge won a contract to supply two units of 660 MW supercritical coal turbines to NTPC Limited for a power plant in Solapur, Maharashtra.
 Alstom Bharat Forge began production of supercritical turbines and generators at a new manufacturing facility at Sanand, Gujarat in May 2016.
 The company won a contract to supply two units of 800 MW ultra-supercritical steam turbine generator islands for the Telangana Super Thermal Power Project Phase-1 near Ramagundam.
 On 8 November 2016, the board of Bharat Forge approved the exit of the company from Alstom Bharat Forge Power.
 In March 2017, Bharat Forge announced that it would divest 23% of its shares to GE, and the remaining 26% stake was divested in February 2018 completing Bharat Forge's exit from Alstom Bharat Forge Power.